1991 in music: Summary

-1991 is also the year CCM, or contemporary Christian music, reaches a new peak.
-Amy Grant, who had already crossed back and forth between CCM and Contemporary Pop in the mid-80s, achieves her first solo No. 1 hit on the pop charts with the hit single "Baby Baby," becoming the first single by a CCM artist to reach No. 1 (despite the fact the song was a pop song and was void of any Christian references).
-Another single, "That's What Love Is For," would also top the charts, this time in the Adult Contemporary field.
+1991 was also the year CCM, or contemporary Christian music, reached a new peak.
+Amy Grant, who had already crossed back and forth between CCM and Contemporary Pop in the mid-80s, achieved her first solo No. 1 hit on the pop charts with the hit single "Baby Baby", becoming the first single by a CCM artist to reach No. 1 (despite the fact the song was a pop song and was void of any Christian references).
+Another single, "That's What Love Is For", would also top the charts, this time in the Adult Contemporary field.
 Meanwhile, Grant's album Heart In Motion reaches No. 11 on the pop chart and No. 1 on the Christian chart despite its non-religious objective, and quickly becomes a best-seller.
-Another CCM crossover artist in 1991 is Michael W. Smith, who achieves a Top Ten pop hit with his single "Place In This World."
+Another CCM crossover artist in 1991 is Michael W. Smith, who achieves a Top Ten pop hit with his single "Place In This World".
 The subsequent album, Go West Young Man, is also a hit.
 Jon Gibson's hit "Jesus Loves Ya" still holds the record as the longest playing hit single in Christian music history.
 The track spent eleven weeks at No. 1 and became the top selling CCM single of 1991.
 Only three artists received more airplay on Christian radio stations in that year other than Gibson; Amy Grant, Michael W. Smith and BeBe & CeCe Winans.

-The massive success of Garth Brooks in this year sets the stage for the mid-1990s influx of pop-oriented country musicians.
-In addition, several soon-to-be pivotal bands form or release debuts, including Dave Matthews Band, Live, Phish, Spin Doctors and stoner metal (Kyuss, Sleep, The Obsessed).
-Massive Attack's Blue Lines, while unique at the time, pioneers the sound that would eventually become known as trip hop.
-Entombed's Clandestine and Dismember's Like an Ever Flowing Stream are early releases from the Scandinavian metal scene.
-On the other side of the Atlantic, New York death metal band Suffocation release their debut full-length Effigy of the Forgotten, often considered one of the most influential extreme metal albums ever recorded.
-Trance music rises to prominence in the underground dance scene of Frankfurt, Germany, pioneered by such producers as Dance 2 Trance and Resistance D. U2 release their seventh album Achtung Baby, considered by many of their fans to be their best album.
-Metallica also release their most commercially successful self-titled album, and the Red Hot Chili Peppers break through to the mainstream with their critically and commercially acclaimed Blood Sugar Sex Magik.
-R.E.M. release their massive commercial breakthrough album Out of Time.
-1991 also brought us the revolutionary Sailing the Seas of Cheese, the first release of a Primus album on a major label.
-When it came to music, 1991 was one of the most successful years of the 1990s.
+The massive success of Garth Brooks in this year set the stage for the mid-1990s influx of pop-oriented country musicians.
+Several soon-to-be pivotal bands formed or released debut recordings, including Dave Matthews Band, Live, Phish, Spin Doctors and stoner metal (Kyuss, Sleep, The Obsessed).
+Massive Attack's Blue Lines, pioneered the sound that would eventually become known as trip hop.
+Entombed's Clandestine and Dismember's Like an Ever Flowing Stream were early releases from the Scandinavian metal scene.
+In the US, New York death metal band Suffocation released their debut full-length Effigy of the Forgotten, often considered one of the most influential of extreme metal albums.
+Trance music rose to prominence in the underground dance scene of Frankfurt, Germany, pioneered by such producers as Dance 2 Trance and Resistance D. U2 released their seventh album Achtung Baby, considered by many of their fans to be their best.
+Metallica's self-titled album was their most commercially successful, and the Red Hot Chili Peppers broke through to the mainstream with Blood Sugar Sex Magik.
+R.E.M. released their massive commercial breakthrough album Out of Time.